djndl1/CSNotes/java/java_concurrency.md

    }
    finally {
       bankLock.unlock();
-p   }
+   }
 ```

  A lock object can have one or more associated condition.
-There is an essential difference between a thread that is waiting to acquire a lock and a thread that has called await.
-Once a thread calls the await method, it enters a wait set for that condition.
+There is an essential difference between a thread that is waiting to acquire a lock and a thread that has called `await`.
+Once a thread calls the `await` method, it enters a wait set for that condition.
 The thread is not made runnable when the lock is available.
 Instead, it stays deactivated until another thread has called the `signalAll` method on the same condition.
 When a thread calls `await`, it has no way of reactivating itself.

 `signal()` notifies one thread, which can be dangerous since if this thread's condition has not been satisfied, the whole system deadlocks.